-Many A species or specific breed of animal that is raised by humans for the use of their bodies or what comes from their bodies. species are adept at hiding discomfort, pain, and illness, especially farmed species of birds.
+Many farmed animal species are adept at hiding discomfort, pain, and illness, especially farmed species of birds.
 While this is a valuable species skill for protecting themselves from predation, it makes for more challenging ongoing healthcare for your residents!
 By providing regular health examinations to residents who seem healthy on first glance, you can discover issues that they may have been suffering with for a long while, or provide proactive care for minor health issues before they become much more serious.

 Address Sanctuary Concerns

-Providing health examinations to whole flocks or herds can help you see wider patterns in your populations; for instance, if a number of residents in the same The indoor or outdoor area where an animal resident lives, eats, and rests. develop a deficiency, there may be a systemic nutritional issue with supplementation you’re providing or an environmental issue causing deficiencies.
+Providing health examinations to whole flocks or herds can help you see wider patterns in your populations; for instance, if a number of residents in the same living space develop a deficiency, there may be a systemic nutritional issue with supplementation you’re providing or an environmental issue causing deficiencies.
 If a number of residents get injured in specific ways over a period of time, there might be a problem with habitat design or pasture that must be addressed to protect your residents’ health.